vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 ### Ethereum Key [Staking]
 The staking Ethereum Key is the key to which the Vega ERC20 tokens are tied.
 This key is no different to the key held by any other tokenholder or indeed any participant on the Ethereum blockchain.
-It is only required to move the vega tokens to another Ethereum address (public key) or to assiciate the tokens to a Vega key.
+It is only required to move the vega tokens to another Ethereum address (public key) or to associate the tokens to a Vega key.

 Once the association to a Vega key is finished this key is not required and thus can be kept in cold storage.
 "Changing" this key would require the holder to move the Vega tokes to another public key they control.
 This is not possible for Vega tokens held by the vesting contract.
-If this key gets lost, the the Vegsa tokens become unmovable.
+If this key gets lost, the the Vega tokens become unmovable.
 If they have previously been associated to a Vega key then they keep generating staking income.
 The Vega key can be used on the Vega network to withdraw staking rewards from the Vega general account to any Ethereum address (specified during submission of the withdrawal transaction).